 Because duBois Beach is rather petite, it's a good idea to arrive early in the day in order to find a parking spot and to stake out a place for your beach towel or blanket.
 The beach is privately owned by the Stonington Village Improvement Association, which offers public access to the beach for a daily fee in season.
+As of 2019, the fee for beach access is $10 per adult, and admission is free for those under the age of 21.

 Facilities at the beach are limited to a portable toilet, a wooden pavilion, benches and a water fountain.
 Lifeguards are on hand to protect swimmers during the summer season, and warm, shallow waters make this an ideal beach for families with small children.